-- Harmony may crash when attempting to move the Playback toolbar on macOS.
+- Possible crash when attempting to move the Playback toolbar on macOS.

-- Harmony crashes when selecting artwork from multiple art layers and multiple drawing layers at the same time, then copying and pasting it into a different layer.
+- Crash when selecting artwork from multiple art layers and multiple drawing layers at the same time, then copying and pasting it into a different layer.

-- Harmony crashes when attempting to rename a newly created template while the Library view is in Detailed display mode on Windows
+- Crash when attempting to rename a newly created template while the Library view is in Detailed display mode on Windows

 in Stand Alone mode.

 - Crash when dragging and dropping a vector or bitmap image from the Library view to a cell in the Xsheet view.